Donors that Make Our Website Possible

 The Benedictine Order is named for Saint Benedict

 (ca. 480-547) of Nursia Italy, who is widely considered to be the father of western monasticism.
 After schooling in Rome, Benedict decided to dedicate his life to the pursuit of spiritual purity by isolating himself from society.
 For three years, Benedict spent his life in quiet and in prayer, and attracted a number of disciples.

 Around 530 A.D., Benedict and his disciples established a mountain community at Monte Cassino where he lived until his death.
 It was here that Benedict composed his rules for monks which we now know as “The Rule of St. Benedict.”
 In these rules, Benedict established precepts for monastic life, which included:

 The importance of self-sufficiency (as a monastery)

 The practice of hospitality

-In the Rule of St. Benedict enjoins the monks to seriously practice hospitality when he writes: "All guests who present themselves are to be welcomed as Christ" (Chapter 53:1).
-At the minimum, Benedictine hospitality guaranteed each guest safety, a place to rest, and sleep, and sustenance.
-Since the water in sixth century Europe was not often safe to drink, sustenance was commonly offered in the form of “liquid bread”—that is, beer.
+In chapter 53:1 in “The Rule of St. Benedict,” monks are encouraged to seriously practice hospitality: “All guests who present themselves are to be welcomed as Christ.”
+At minimum, Benedictine hospitality guaranteed each guest safety, a place to rest, and sleep, and sustenance.
+Since the water in sixth-century Europe was not often safe to drink, sustenance was commonly offered in the form of “liquid bread”—beer, that is.

 THE RESURRECTION OF MONASTIC